drakkan/sftpgo/docs/external-auth.md

 The program must write, on its standard output:

 - a valid SFTPGo user serialized as JSON if the authentication succeeds.
 The user will be added/updated within the defined data provider
 - an empty string, or no response at all, if authentication succeeds and the existing SFTPGo user does not need to be updated.
-Please note that in versions 2.0.x and earlier an empty response was interpreted as an authentication error
+This means that the credentials already stored in SFTPGo must match those used for the current authentication.
 - a user with an empty username if the authentication fails

 If the hook is an HTTP URL then it will be invoked as HTTP POST.
 The request body will contain a JSON serialized struct with the following fields: